tweag/nickel/doc/manual/merging.md

 ### Usecases

+The default annotation is generaly to give a default value to a record field.
 The main usage difference between using valueless fields with defaulting fields is that the first make a field requiered to have a valid config where the second make it "optionaly updatable".
 Even more, giving a value to a field make it